 Taken once a day, MacuPrime® delivers these nutrients to the eye to rebuild the protective layer in front of the macula.
 The macula is responsible for our central high resolution, colour vision.
 The yellow protective layer that naturally gathers the carotenoids is called the macular pigment.
 When working at its best, the macular pigment filters blue light, and reduces oxidative stress caused by ageing, protecting the macula from daily damage.
 Long term it protects the eyes against Age-related Macular Degeneration (AMD) and central vision loss.

-Read on to learn about carotenoids, the importance of the macular pigment in protecting your eyesight and the peer-reviewed clinical trials that have proven the efficacy of the MacuPrime® formulation.
+Read on to learn about carotenoids, the importance of the macular pigment in protecting your eyesight, the innovative quality testing and the peer-reviewed clinical trials that have proven the efficacy of the MacuPrime® formulation.